The fashion designer Petar Petrov is a bit shy but certainly carries a determined demeanor.

 Not knowing how certain things would work.
 Eventually I overcame them, difficulties are also there to master.

-How has departure supported you?
+How has the Vienna Business Agency supported you?

 Why didn’t you move to a city that was better known as a fashion centre?